CROAGHAUN Cliffs: A Guide to Ireland’s Highest Cliffs (2024)

 So if you have hiked from Keem Beach along these cliffs to Achill head, I hate to break it to you, but you haven’t hiked the highest cliffs!
 In saying that, this walk is truly spectacular and a great alternative to the more challenging peak of Croaghaun.

-2 thoughts on “CROAGHAUN Cliffs: 2024 Guide to Ireland’s Most Spectacular Cliffs”
+2 thoughts on “CROAGHAUN Cliffs: A Guide to Ireland’s Highest Cliffs (2024)”

 1. Croaghaun is 668m high, not 688m, and is the second highest in Achill after Slievemore, which is 672m high.
 Look at Ordnace Survey maps, not Wikipedia.